309thEDDGE/tip/README.md

 ## Offline Builds (not recommended)

-* Dependencies will provided by the developer in a directory specified by the configure-time flag `USE_DEPS_DIR`
+* Dependencies will be provided by the developer in a directory specified by the configure-time flag `USE_DEPS_DIR`
 * `USE_DEPS_DIR` contains the following subdirectories:
 	- arrow
 	- yaml-cpp